Health Benefits of Corn And Its Side Effects

 Nutritional Value of Corn per 100gm

 Corn is filled with many nutrients that are good for you, and therefore should be added to your diet.
-In 100 grams of corn, you will find a total of 365 calories.
+Let check out corn nutrition value In 100 grams, you will find a total of 365 calories.
 It has 4.7 grams of fat in it, including 0.7 grams of saturated fat, 2.2 grams of polyunsaturated fat, and 1.3 grams of monounsaturated fat.
 It does not have any cholesterol content in it.
 It has 35 mg of sodium and 287 mg of potassium.
 The total carbohydrate content in a 100 grams of corn is 74 grams, along with 9 grams of protein.
 Corn also has a ton of minerals to offer.
 Of the daily recommended dosage, corn contains 15% of iron, 30% of vitamin B-6, and 31% of magnesium.
 However, it does not contain any vitamin A, D, B-12, or C.